CargoCultScientist/ny-opendata/README.md

 # Task 2 - Run instructions

 This repository contains instructions to run the existing script that retrieves the last 10 additions from the target registry via the SODA API.
-Do not refactor or rename anything; the script’s API [...]

 ## Open Task2.ipynb in Colab (one-click)